 - Range: up to 150 meters (max power mode)

-Here comes a solid contender for the title of best head torch of the season!
-The best features of the Petzl Swift RL is its reactive lighting technology: it will automatically adapt the level of brightness judged on how dark it is around you but not only as the beam will also adjust to how much you need to see.
-This allows for an optimal use of the battery life so you can keep on running with a clear mind.
+The best feature of the Petzl Swift RL is its reactive lighting technology: it will automatically adapt the level of brightness emitted based on how dark it is around you.
+This allows for optimal use of the battery so you can keep on running with a clear mind.
 Please note that it is possible to turn off the reactive function.

 2. Knog Bilby